 Methods

 The presence of USGS stream gages at the Overton Bridge and the downstream end of Cottonwood Ranch (see location Figure 2.1) provide an opportunity to assess incision patterns through time at those locations via a specific gage analysis.
-Increasing water surface elevation at a constant discharge through time is an indication that the channel at that location is aggradational.
-Declining water surface elevation is an indication that the channel is either degrading, widening or both.
+Trends of increasing or decreasing water surface elevation at a constant discharge can be linked to a variety of complex processes and are associated with sediment supply and vegetation dynamics.
+Increasing water surface elevation at a constant discharge through time is an indication that the channel at that location is aggradational, whether width changes or remains static.
+Declining water surface elevation could indicate several channel responses, including channel degradation alone, channel degradation and narrowing (e.g. due to vegetation encroachment and/or decreased sediment supply), or channel widening.
+In this study, we interpret decline in water surface elevations to be generally indicative of channel degradation.

 Specific gage analyses can be conducted using either stage-discharge records or physical measurements that are used to develop and adjust stage-discharge rating curves.
 This analysis relies solely on physical measurement data to eliminate potential biasing related to stages that are estimated from rating curves (Samaranayake 2009, Biedenharn et al. 2017).
 Physical measurements include an unknown but low uncertainty in stage.
 Discharge at stage is estimated using current-meters or acoustic doppler current profilers (ADCP).
 USGS rates measurements as excellent, good, fair or poor, which correspond to potential errors of less than 2%, 5%, 8%, and greater than 8% respectively (Turnipseed and Sauer 2010).
 For the purpose of this analysis we filtered physical measurement data to remove measurements with poor ratings as well as all measurements in the months of December through February, which are often ice-affected.